Welcome to today's edition of the Rush 24-7 podcast.

 It's why we resent Obama's idiotic stimulus program.

-Well I'll solve our economic problems by carpet bombing the country with a trillion dollars in spending that I'll give to all of my pals.
+Well, I'll solve our economic problems by carpet bombing the country with a trillion dollars in spending that I'll give to all of my pals.

-I'm not just yearning for the good old days here.
+No, I'm not just yearning for the good old days here.

-I'm saying that there are values that are innately American, and they translate into public policy decisions.
+I'm saying that there are values that are innately American and they translate into public policy decisions and they're being violated all across the board right now.

 The American culture wasn't one that said we're going to create all of these entitlements so that everybody is going to live off the handful that choose to be productive.